Consultation on Council's Draft Waste and Resource Recovery Service Policy

 Most decomposable material (that will end up stinking) can be placed in the green waste bin so there should be a weekly collection of both green waste and recyclables with general refuse being collected fortnightly.

-jeffdix about 6 years ago
+jeffdix almost 7 years ago

 Like Isimon, we take great care to reuse what we can and sort, wash and, recycle as much as possible.
 It is frustrating to see how mixed up other's bins can be.
 Recycling in the blue bin, rubbish in the yellow bin - just because it fits in and folks just want it to go away.
 Education is good of course, but the idea of what is recyclable is not new, people DO know the difference in many cases.
 A notice slapped on repeat offenders bins with suggestions of ways to reduce/recycle could help.